ryandhjeon/obsidian-notes/Papers/Sequence to Sequence Learning with Neural Networks.md

 - [[Recurrent Neural Network]] (RNN) can easily map sequences to sequences whenever the alignment between the inputs the outputs is known ahead of time.
 - However, when the input and output sequence have different lengths, it gets complicated

+### Experiment

+*Dataset*
+- **WMT' 14** English to French translation task dataset
+- 12M sentences (348M French words, 304M English words)
+- Used fixed vocab for both languages, as typical language models rely on a representation for each word
+- Used 160,000 of the most frequent words for the source language and 80,000 of the most frequent words for the target language
+	- Meaning Only using the words within the 160,000 list

+*Decoding *